ENCYCLOPEDIC ENTRY

 Morgan Stanley

-Air pollution consists of chemicals or particles in the air that can harm the health of humans, animals, and plants.
-It also damages buildings.
+Air pollution consists of chemicals or particles in the air that can harm the health of humans, animals and plants.
+It can even damage buildings.
 Pollutants in the air take many forms.
-They can be gases, solid particles, or liquid droplets.
+They can be gasses, solid particles or liquid droplets.

 Sources of Air Pollution

 Air pollution is most common in large cities where emissions from many different sources are concentrated.
-Sometimes, mountains or tall buildings prevent air pollution from spreading out.
-This air pollution often appears as a cloud making the air murky.
-It is called smog.
+Mountains or tall buildings in and around cities can prevent air pollution from spreading.
+This air pollution, called smog, often appears as a cloud making the air murky.
 The word "smog" comes from combining the words "smoke" and "fog."

 Indoor Air Pollution

 Air pollution is usually thought of as smoke from large factories or exhaust from vehicles.
-But there are many types of indoor air pollution as well.
+But air pollution is also a concern indoors.

-Some construction materials, including insulation, are also dangerous to people's health.
+Some construction materials, including insulation, are also dangerous to human health.
 In addition, ventilation, or air movement, in homes and rooms can lead to the spread of toxic mold.
 A single colony of mold may exist in a damp, cool place in a house, such as between walls.
-The mold's spores enter the air and spread throughout the house.
-People can become sick from breathing in the spores.
+The mold's spores can then enter the air and spread throughout the house, causing anyone who breathes in the spores to become sick.
+Smoking is also a source of indoor pollution.
+Secondhand smoke—breathing in smoke from someone else using a cigarette—can raise the risk of lung cancer.

 People experience a wide range of health effects from being exposed to air pollution.
-Effects can be broken down into short-term effects and long-term effects.
+These effects can be broken down into short-term effects and long-term effects.

-Short-term effects, which are temporary, include illnesses such as pneumonia or bronchitis.
-They also include discomfort such as irritation to the nose, throat, eyes, or skin.
-Air pollution can also cause headaches, dizziness, and nausea.
-Bad smells made by factories, garbage, or sewer systems are considered air pollution, too.
+Short-term effects, which may be temporary, include illnesses such as pneumonia or bronchitis.
+They may include discomfort, such as irritation to the nose, throat, eyes or skin.
+Air pollution can also cause headaches, dizziness and nausea.
+Bad smells made by factories, garbage or sewer systems are considered air pollution, too.
 These odors are less serious but still unpleasant.

 Long-term effects of air pollution can last for years or for an entire lifetime.
 They can even lead to a person's death.
-Long-term health effects from air pollution include heart disease, lung cancer, and respiratory diseases such as emphysema.
-Air pollution can also cause long-term damage to people's nerves, brain, kidneys, liver, and other organs.
-Some scientists suspect air pollutants cause birth defects.
-Nearly 2.5 million people die worldwide each year from the effects of outdoor or indoor air pollution.
+Long-term health effects from air pollution include heart disease, lung cancer and respiratory disease, such as emphysema.
+Air pollution can also cause long-term damage to people's nerves, brain, kidneys, liver and other organs.
+Some scientists suspect air pollutants can raise the risk of birth defects.
+The State of Global Air Report estimates that, worldwide in 2021, about 8 million people died from exposure to air pollution.

 People react differently to different types of air pollution.
-Young children and older adults, whose immune systems tend to be weaker, are often more sensitive to pollution.
-Conditions such as asthma, heart disease, and lung disease can be made worse by exposure to air pollution.
+Young children and older adults—whose immune systems tend to be weaker—are often more sensitive to pollution.
+Certain conditions, such as asthma, heart disease and lung disease, can be made worse by exposure to air pollution.
 The length of exposure and amount and type of pollutants are also factors.

-Sulfur dioxide and nitrogen oxide particles in the air, can create acid rain when they mix with water and oxygen in the atmosphere.
-These air pollutants come mostly from coal-fired power plants and motor vehicles.
-When acid rain falls to Earth, it damages plants by changing soil composition; degrades water quality in rivers, lakes and streams; damages crops; and can cause buildings and monuments to decay.
+Sulfur dioxide and nitrogen oxide particles in the air can create acid rain when they mix with water and oxygen in the atmosphere.
+These air pollutants come mostly from power plants and motor vehicles that burn fossil fuels.
+When acid rain falls to Earth, it damages plants by changing soil composition, degrades water quality in rivers, lakes and streams, and harms crops.
+It can even cause buildings and monuments to decay.

 Like humans, animals can suffer health effects from exposure to air pollution.
-Birth defects, diseases, and lower reproductive rates have all been attributed to air pollution.
+Disease, DNA damage and harm to the reproductive systems of animals have all been attributed to air pollution.

 Global Warming

-Other greenhouse gases emitted by natural and artificial sources also include methane, nitrous oxide, and fluorinated gases.
-Methane is a major emission from coal plants and agricultural processes.
-Nitrous oxide is a common emission from industrial factories, agriculture, and the burning of fossil fuels in cars.
-Fluorinated gases, such as hydrofluorocarbons, are emitted by industry.
-Fluorinated gases are often used instead of gases such as chlorofluorocarbons (CFCs).
+Other greenhouse gasses emitted by natural and anthropogenic sources include methane, nitrous oxide and fluorinated gasses.
+Methane is a major emission from coal mines and agricultural processes.
+Nitrous oxide is a common emission from industrial factories, agriculture and the burning of fossil fuels in cars.
+Fluorinated gasses, such as hydrofluorocarbons, are emitted by industry.
+Fluorinated gasses are often used instead of gasses such as chlorofluorocarbons (CFCs).
 CFCs have been outlawed in many places because they deplete the ozone layer.

 Regulation

-In addition to the international Kyoto Protocol, most developed nations have adopted laws to regulate emissions and reduce air pollution.
-In the United States, debate is under way about a system called cap and trade to limit emissions.
-This system would cap, or place a limit, on the amount of pollution a company is allowed.
-Companies that exceeded their cap would have to pay.
-Companies that polluted less than their cap could trade or sell their remaining pollution allowance to other companies.
-Cap and trade would essentially pay companies to limit pollution.
+One method used by many countries to reduce emissions from industrial activity is called cap and trade.
+A cap, or limit, is placed on the amount of pollution a company is allowed to emit.
+Companies that exceed their cap must pay.
+Companies that pollute less than their cap can trade or sell their remaining pollution allowance to other companies.
+Cap and trade essentially pays companies to limit their pollution.
+The EU, Mexico and the U.S. state of California all have cap-and-trade programs in effect.

 Reduction

-Anybody can take steps to reduce air pollution.
-Millions of people every day make simple changes in their lives to do this.
-Taking public transportation instead of driving a car, or riding a bike instead of traveling in carbon dioxide-emitting vehicles are a couple of ways to reduce air pollution.
-Avoiding aerosol cans, recycling yard trimmings instead of burning them, and not smoking cigarettes are others.
+Anybody can take steps to reduce air pollution by making simple changes in their lives.
+Taking public transportation or riding a bike instead of traveling in gasoline- or diesel-powered vehicles are a couple of ways to reduce air pollution.
+Other air pollution reduction measures include taking fewer airplanes to travel, turning off lights when you do not need them, and eating less meat.

 Fast Fact